conan-io/docs/developing_packages/workspaces.rst

 The first section ``editables`` defines the mapping between package references and relative paths.
-Each one is equivalent to a :ref:`conan_editable_add` command (Do NOT do this, not necessary, it will be automatically done later.
+Each one is equivalent to a :ref:`conan_editable_add` command (Do NOT do this -- it is not necessary.
+It will be automatically done later.
 Just to understand the behavior):

 .. code-block:: bash